NayanCoutoDataScientist/NayanCoutoDataScientist/README.md

-At 31 years old and with an unwavering passion for data and analysis, I am an IT Technician, budding Data Scientist, currently improving my skills in Statistics and Machine Learning at Universidade Anhanguera.
+At 31 years old and with an unwavering passion for data and analysis, I am an IT Technician, budding Data Scientist, currently improving my skills in Statistics and Machine Learning at Anhanguera University.
 My academic journey also includes in-depth knowledge in Economic Sciences, Politics and Law, providing a solid foundation for understanding the complexities of the global market.

-### IT Technician MEC SISTEC Authorization:
+### (Associate's Degree) IT Technician MEC SISTEC Certificate:

 CÓD.
 SISTEC: 98927/118997830CM - 27/05/2024